JujuAdams/Vinyl/docs/5.0/Introduction.md

 ## The API

 This is where the rubber meets the road, so to speak.
 Configuring audio is all well and good but at some point you'll need to execute functions to get Vinyl to do anything.
-There are no special setup functions to call - you can
+There are no special setup functions to call - you can start using Vinyl straight away.

+If you take a look at the sidebar, the API is split across multiple different features.
+Each broad feature gets its own page, and on each page there's a description of feature, any quirks you need to be aware of, and functions that interact with that feature.
+Where I've had time I've also added example code to make things a bit quicker to pick up.

+Functions are rarely complex and follow GML-ish conventions.
+Many functions take a [voice ID](Terminology) as an argument, and these functions *often* (but not *always*) accept a label too.
+With only a few exceptions ([1](Gain)) ([2](Pitch)), if you provided a label instead of a voice ID then the operation in question will be executed for each individual voice assigned to that label.
+[Labels do not carry much state](State) and so operations will typically pass through them and then get picked up by voices themselves.

 &nbsp;